strangetom/ingredient-parser/docs/source/guide/foundation.rst

 .. attention::

-    The foundation foods are based on the USDA's `FoodData Central Foundation Foods <https://fdc.nal.usda.gov/fdc-app.html#/food-search?type=Foundation&query=>`_ database.
-However, that database does not perfectly align with how ingredients are referred to in recipes so you may find that examples where a foundation food from the :abbr:`FDC (FoodData Central)` database is not identified, or an identified foundation food is not in the :abbr:`FDC (FoodData Central)` database.
+    The foundation foods are based on the `FoodData Central Foundation Foods <https://fdc.nal.usda.gov/fdc-app.html#/food-search?type=Foundation&query=>`_ and `FooDB <https://foodb.ca>`_ databases.
+However, these databases does not perfectly align with how ingredients are referred to in recipes so you may find that examples where a foundation food from the :abbr:`FDC (FoodData Central)` database is not identified, or an identified foundation food is not in the :abbr:`FDC (FoodData Central)` database.

     Interpretation and extrapolation has been applied in the development of this functionality.